VidyaKudale/Web_Tech_Project/README.md

 # Current Functionalities

+* User can create account to buy product.
-* User, seller can register and sign in.
+* User can view product and see product description before actually buying.
 * Sellers can sell their products.
 * Customer can rate and review product.
 * Customer can add/ remove products  from cart.